Pra5han7/python/README.md

 -------------------------------------------------------------------------
 ## practise_snippets:
 * string
-    - contains snippet.py file. it has several functions for logical questions asked in interviews or found in hackerrank.
+    - contains snippet.py file. it has several string functions for logical questions asked in interviews or found in hackerrank.
 * patterns
     - contains patterns.py implements sample patterns as functions